 Dirk Johnson played piano, on all tracks, on Gene Watson’s ‘From The Heart‘ (RMG Records, 2001).

-On Tuesday 25 August 2009, Gene Watson saw the release of 'A Taste of the Truth' (Shanachie Records, 2009), which was produced by Dirk Johnson for Dirkworks Productions; Gene Watson was executive producer.
+On Tuesday 25 August 2009, Gene Watson saw the release of ‘A Taste of the Truth‘ (Shanachie Records, 2009), which was produced by Dirk Johnson for Dirkworks Productions; Gene Watson took on the role of executive producer.

 Orchestrations were arranged and performed by Dirk Johnson and Gail Rudisill-Johnson.

 Gene Watson’s ‘A Taste of the Truth‘ (Shanachie Records, 2009) was recorded by Steve C. Chandler and Dirk Johnson at Hilltop Studio in Nashville.
 Additional recording was undertaken by Dirk Johnson at Dirkworks Studios.